qiskit-community/qiskit-experiments/docs/manuals/measurement/readout_mitigation.rst

 experiments to generate the corresponding mitigators.

 .. note::
-    This manual requires the :mod:`qiskit_aer` package to run simulations.
-    You can install it with ``python -m pip install qiskit-aer``.
+    This tutorial requires the :mod:`qiskit_aer` and :mod:`qiskit_ibm_runtime` packages to run simulations.
+You can install them with ``python -m pip install qiskit-aer qiskit-ibm-runtime``.

 .. jupyter-execute::